MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/03-Ex1-1-use-chat-define-project-framework.md

 2. In your Microsoft Edge browser, sign in to the **Microsoft 365** home page **(https://www.microsoft365.com)**.

-3. Ask Microsoft 365 Copilot Chat to summarize all project requirements from those sources.
+3. In Microsoft 365 Copilot Chat, verify the **Work** tab is selected.
+In the prompt field, attach each of the files that you downloaded in step 1.
+Then ask Copilot to summarize all project requirements from those sources.
 It should identify key stakeholders and outline the project’s purpose, objectives, and expected deliverables.
 Have it Create a concise project framework summary that you can share with leadership.
 It should also map each section to its sources.

    > [!NOTE]
    > For this first prompt, we’ve provided the text so you can see what an effective prompt looks like when it incorporates the four key elements discussed in the Introduction unit.
 You must write all remaining prompts in this exercise, but in doing so, you can use this prompt as a model to emulate.